srfoster/ai-is-here/README.md

 TODO:

-* OutOfCredits is a bit ugly on the homepage
+* Tutor improvements
-  - Make it more of a "Welcome" "Please enter credits" feel
+  - Make it possible to edit the prompt
-  - Consider: Running low on credits message...
-  - Make it display your current number of credits (possibly show a progress bar somewhere?)
+    * Store in backend?
+  - Make various tutor bots, tile them on the tutors index page
+  - Be able to assign avatars to the bots
+  - Do a UI/UX pass on the chat itself (bubbles, pressing enter, etc)

 * Next feature?